StackVista/stackstate-docs/configure/topology/event-handlers.md

 #### Properties for async functions

-The `view` properties listed below can be used in **async** event handler functions, they return details of the view the event handler is in.
+The `view` and `event` properties listed below can be used in **synchronous** event handler functions.

+`view` properties return details of the view the event handler is in.
+Note that parameter name `view`  or `scope` can be used, or an alias.
 - `view.name` - returns the view name.
 - `view.description` - returns the view description.
 - `view.query` -  returns an STQL query of the view.
 - `view.identifier` - returns the globally unique URN value that identifies the view.
 - `view.tags` - returns any user-specified metadata attached to a view when it was created.

-The `event` properties for different event types below can be used in **async** event handler functions, they return details of the received event.
-Note that `event` is the default parameter name, but this can be modified if you choose.
+`event` properties return details of the received event, these vary for different event types.
+Note that `event` is the default parameter name, this can be modified if you choose.

 A **HealthStateChangedEvent** is generated when an element's own health state changes.
 - `event.HealthStateChengedEvent.triggeredTimestamp` - returns the time at which the state change occurred.